-Of course, you don’t always need to see a doctor in-person.
+Of course, you don’t always need to see a doctor in person.
 But you do want to see the doctor and be seen by the doctor.
 Not only does it help you feel cared for but for many problems a visual examination is necessary.
 And video calls for medical consultations have shown to improve patient outcomes and to reduce missed appointments.
 The good news is that the next time you get sick, this might be a real possibility thanks to BeterDichtbij.
-At KPN we are excited that BeterDichtbij is powered by our own API Store!
+At the KPN API Store we are excited that BeterDichtbij is powered by developer portal.

 Why a new app is necessary